russellsch/RGUI/README.md

 - [ ] Basic UI demo of working UI widgets

+- [ ] Change timer code to use std::chrono
+- [ ] Rename all private variables to start with '_'

 - [ ] Upgrade font renderer to support multiple sizes for one font

 - [ ] Update scenegraph to manage and render RGDraw calls to textures